 SIXTH FORM DRESS CODE

-- Shorts of any kind are not permitted for boys or girls.
+- Shorts of any kind are not permitted.

 - Leggings may only be worn if they are covered by a dress or long top.
 The top should be at least mid-thigh in length.